 The Men's Quadruple Sculls event was introduced to the Regatta in 2001, at the same level as The Ladies' Challenge Plate and the Visitors' Challenge Cup.
-For a number of years The Men's Quadruple Sculls has been the only event at the Regatta without a Challenge Trophy.

 In 2007 H.R.H.
 The Prince of Wales kindly consented to his name being associated with a new trophy for the Men's Quadruple Sculls - THE PRINCE OF WALES CHALLENGE CUP.